eralpkaraduman/ServiceReplicator/README.md

 #Installation

- - Download of clone this repository
+ - Download or clone this repository
  - Open terminal and cd into downloaded directory
  - $ npm install